IBM-Cloud/jpetstore-kubernetes/istio/README.md

 ### Visualizing Metrics with Grafana

-Remember to install **Promethus** addon before following the steps below
+Remember to install **Prometheus** addon before following the steps below

 1. To view Istio metrics in a graphical dashboard install the Grafana add-on.